SumanClimate/NCL_install_mac_arm64/README.md

         @$(CAT) Copyright\
      modify as:\
      all-local::
-  7) After all these above corrections and then:\
+  7) Now even after all these above corrections and then:\
         make Everything >& make-output & and tail -f make-output\
      will install 57 executables and importantly, ncl is not installed. make-output will show the following error:\

      duplicate symbol '_theoptr' in:\
         NclApi.o\
         guiFuncs.o\